Create a remote server configuration

 Specify the way to authenticate to the server:

-For FTP server, type your password and select the Save password checkbox to have WebStorm remember it.
+For FTP and WebDAV servers, type your password and select the Save password checkbox to have WebStorm remember it.

 For FTPS server, specify your username and password.
 In the Advanced settings area, choose the security mechanism to apply.